Royal Palm at Waipio IV

 No analysis available

-I searched the remarks for surfboard-storage language such as 'surfboard storage,' 'board storage,' or 'surf storage,' and found nothing.
-The listings do mention storage closets attached to lanais or patios, but not dedicated surfboard storage.
+I searched for surfboard-storage language such as 'surfboard storage,' 'board storage,' and 'surf storage,' but found nothing.
+The remarks only mention general storage closets attached to patios and unit storage.

 No analysis available